Just add WATER: WebAssembly-based Circumvention Transports: Implementation

-\textbf{shadowsocks.wasm} demonstrates that WATMs can implement more complex protocols, such as Shadowsocks.
-Rather than mimic Shadowsocks as prior work has done, \water is able to build the real Shadowsocks protocol that works with an unmodified server running \texttt{shadowsocks-rust}~\cite{shadowsocks-rust} v1.17.0.
-To build the shadowsocks.wasm, we started with the showsocks-rust code, and identified a 417-line file that implements the core part of Shadowsocks (i.e. encryption, decryption, and message framing).
-We removed all but the default features to minimize code size, and added 142(15\% of total) lines of wrapping code to interface with our WATM template (more details are provided in Appendix~\ref{sec:shadowsocks-water}).

-Reusing the original codebase allows us to easily apply updates to our shadowsocks.wasm based on upstream changes.
-For example, we successfully applied the exact patch~\cite{ss-patch} used by shadowsocks-rust to defend against the China's blocking of fully-encrypted protocols~\cite{gfwreport-fully_encrypted}, without any changes to the patch.
+\textbf{shadowsocks.wasm} (available in Rust) demonstrates that WATMs can implement much more complex protocols, such as Shadowsocks.
+Rather than mimicking Shadowsocks as prior work did, \water is able to build the real Shadowsocks client that works with an unmodified server running \texttt{shadowsocks-rust}~\cite{shadowsocks-rust} v1.17.0.
+To build shadowsocks.wasm, we started with the vanilla shadowsocks-rust and identified 417 lines of code from a file that implements the core part of Shadowsocks (i.e. cryptography and message formatting).
+We removed all but the default features to minimize the code size and added 142(15\% of total) lines as the wrapper code to interface with our WATM specs (more details are provided in Appendix~\ref{sec:shadowsocks-water}).
+Reusing the original codebase allows us to easily apply updates to our shadowsocks.wasm based on upstream changes: we successfully applied the exact patch~\cite{ss-patch} for shadowsocks-rust defending against the China's blocking of fully-encrypted protocols~\cite{gfwreport-fully_encrypted} without any changes to the patch commit.